Government reveals new fuel efficiency standards

 He also suggested a six month test period when penalties would not apply.

-Meanwhile, the opposition have said they will be looking over the details of the policy, which they say might only benefit corporations and the rich.
+Meanwhile, the opposition have said they will be looking over the details of the policy.

+Citing fears from industry representatives, opposition transport spokesperson Bridget McKenzie and opposition climate change spokesperson Ted O'Brien in a joint statement said the Coalition was also concerned "that the government's heavy-handed approach will drive utes off Australian roads".

 Public consultation will run for the next month, before the government introduces the legislation into Parliament.